 - Access the underside of your desk

-- Check again after one week (bolts can settle)
+- Check again after one week (bolts settle under load)

 2. Level the Feet